filipekojak88/pands-weekly-tasks/README.md

 ### Weekly Tasks 1: [helloworld.py](https://github.com/filipekojak88/pands-weekly-tasks/blob/main/helloworld.py)

-The program helloworld.py was the first program created by myself during this course.
-This is a very simple program that was created using the print() function to display a string "Hello World!" when this program is run by the user.
+The program helloworld.py was the first program created during this course.
+It is a very simple program that uses the print() function to display the string "Hello World!" when run by the user.

 ### Weekly Tasks 2: [bank.py](https://github.com/filipekojak88/pands-weekly-tasks/blob/main/bank.py)

-The program bank.py is a program that when executed it displays a message for the user to enter two amounts in cents.
+The program bank.py displays a message for the user to enter two amounts in cents.
 However, the value must be an integer.
 For instance, €10.33 should be input as 1033.
-After the two values are entered by the user then the program calculates and outputs the sum of the two values.
+After the two values are entered by the user, the program calculates and outputs the sum of the two values.
-The program was created to first sum up the two values and then split the values into two parts.
+The program first sum up the two values and then split the values into two parts.
 The first part is the integer part (using the integer division operator in Python // to divide the integer part of the number by 100) and the second part is the decimal part (using the operator % to return the remainder of a division by 100).
-Finally the two parts (integer and decimal) are printed out via the function print () by concatenating both parts using an f string formatting to interpolate the two values within a string.
+Finally, the two parts (integer and decimal) are printed out using the function print () by concatenating both parts using an f-string formatting to interpolate the two values within a string.

 ### Weekly Tasks 3: [accounts.py](https://github.com/filipekojak88/pands-weekly-tasks/blob/main/accounts.py)

-This accounts.py program is a Python script that mimics the security approach that is used by banks when displaying the account number to users.
+This accounts.py program is a Python script that mimics the security approach used by banks when displaying the account number to users.
-In this program the users are prompted to input their account number and the program displays the last four digits of the account number while replacing the other digits by X.
+In this program, users are prompted to input their account number, and the program displays the last four digits of the account number while replacing the other digits with X.
-The program workflow follows the steps:
+The program workflow follows these steps:

 <ol>
 <li>User is prompt to input their account number.</li>
 <li>The program converts the number into a string and counts the number of characters.</li>
-<li>It calculates the number of characters that need to be convert to 'X' by subtracting 4 from the amount of characters.</li>
+<li>It calculates the number of characters that need to be convert to 'X' by subtracting 4 from the number of characters.</li>
 <li>It isolates the last 4 digits of the account number.</li>
-<li>It converts all the characters minus the last 4 to "X".</li>
+<li>It converts all the characters except the last 4 to "X".</li>
-<li>Then it outputs the modified account number with all characters displaying X except by the last 4 digits which are displayed in numbers as it appears in the account number.</li>
+<li>Then it outputs the modified account number with all characters displaying X except for the last 4 digits, which are displayed as they appear in the account number.</li>
 </ol>

 This program also accepts an account number of any number of characters.